Moogsy/rainbow_ls/README.md

 ls, but with more colors

 TODO:
-  - Add some kind of way to highlight executables
+  - Add some more random options so everyone is happy

 Some screenshots before colors are cool: